 I think that there is a failure in Dallas to understand the importance of changing the name of streets named after Confederates since antebellum slavery remains too much an abstraction and not enough a horror that happened to real people.
-So I enclose pp. 188, from "American Slavery as It Is," by Theodore Weld.
-It table from a section, "II.
-Tortures, by Iron Collars, Chains, Fetters, Handcuffs, etc." This list might be something to consider while you gaze down on the one-third Arlington Hall replica, a monument to Dallas' plantation mentality.
+So I enclose a short account by Issac Fuller, pp. 233, from "American Slavery as It Is," by Theodore Weld.
+"He had an overseer who was accustom to flog more or less of the slaves every morning.
+I heard the blows and screams as regularly as we used to hear the college bell that summoned us to any duty when we went to school."
+On slave got 500 lashes and hot embers and had "callous to the bone" in places.
+This account might be something to consider while you gaze down on the one-third Arlington Hall replica, a monument to Dallas' plantation mentality.